A Truly Self-Sovereign Identity System: Evaluation

-From our latency comparison, we find no clear winner from all of the evaluated credential implementations.
+In \autoref{fig:perflatency} we present our measurements of the latency of credential enrollment and verification.
+These latencies are defined as the time between the subject initiating Flow A of \autoref{fig:ssiinteractions} and receiving the corresponding attestation, and the time between the verifier initiating Flow B of \autoref{fig:ssiinteractions} and completing the proof, both without network transfer time.
+From our latency comparison, we find no clear winner from the evaluated credential implementations.
 What is gained in enrollment latency is lost in verification latency and vice-versa, with Hyperledger Indy being the most consistent between these two categories (but also not the fastest).
+The evaluated solutions all finish within 3 seconds, making them usable for, e.g., electronic border control, which should be finished in 30 seconds~\cite{labati2016biometric}.

-All of the evaluated solutions are well within the 30 second usability range.
-It would be dishonest to claim that the 1024 bit space Zero-Knowledge Proof of \IPVAT{} is the best solution, as it can only handle up to 128 bytes of information securely (for reference: this can code most addresses in world) while the other credential solutions can handle arbitary-size inputs.
-What this does show is that choosing the correct credential disclosure protocol is important to satisfy the need for either low enrollment or low verification latencies.
-A freedom of choice only \IPVAT{} offers.
+The results of \autoref{fig:perflatency} show that the TCID-1024 proof provides the lowest latency for both enrollment and verification.
+However, it would be unfair to claim that the TCID-1024 proof is the best solution, as it can only handle up to 128 bytes of information, while the other credential solutions can handle arbitrary-size inputs.
+However, this does show that choosing the correct disclosure protocol is important to satisfy the need for either low enrollment or low verification latency.